-7 What will you do with my data?
+8 What will you do with my data?

-In this research study we won't use information from your baby's medical records.
+In this research study we will use information from yours and your baby's medical records.
+We will only use information that we need for the research study.
 We will let very few people know your name or contact details, and only if they really need it for this study.
 These will include Imperial research Team members and support staff.

+Everyone involved in this study will keep your data safe and secure.
 Everyone involved in this study will keep the data collated as part of this study, including your personal data, safe and secure.
 We will also follow all privacy laws and legislation that are relevant to the specifics of the study.